jessaustin/koa-signed-url/readme.md

 "nonces".

 Second, one could keep a dynamic "CRL"-style list of used URLs, and thus reject URLs that have already been accessed.
+(In some cases, a hash, a set, or even a [Bloom filter](//en.wikipedia.org/wiki/Bloom_filter) could be a more suitable data stucture than a simple list.)
 In order to avoid having to track used URLs over longer periods, this technique would be combined with the previous one.
 Or it might be possible to control multiple uses of URLs in the underlying resources to which they refer.

 ### *Try* to Keep URLs Secret, Anyway